jiffyclub/regexmagic/README.md

 regexmagic
 ==========

-A regular expression magic for the IPython Notebook meant to emulate the interactive matcher at http://regexpal.com.
+A regular expression magic for the IPython Notebook that emulates some of the capabilities of the interactive matcher at http://regexpal.com.

-The plugin currently doesn't read `{` and `}` characters, which means some patterns aren't interpreted properly.
+IPython presently interprets {x} to mean 'expand variable x', so regular expressions like '\d{4}' must be written as '\d{{4}}'.
+We're working on it...